Due to unadaptability of the style sheet with the browser used in your computer, pages may not look as original.

 As compared with other biometrics systems using fingerprint/palmprint and iris, face recognition has distinct advantages because of its non-contact process.
 Face images can be captured from a distance without touching the person being identified, and the identification does not require interacting with the person.
 In addition, face recognition serves the crime deterrent purpose because face images that have been recorded and archived can later help identify a person.

 Over the past decades, NEC has concentrated on developing face recognition methods within the framework of biometric security systems and is now applying face recognition technology to other markets.
-NEC's Face Recognition technology was ranked number one in the latest Biometric Grand Challenge's (MBGC) "Still Face Challenge”, carried out by the National Institute of Standards and Technology (NIST), commissioned by the U.S. Department of Homeland Security, 2009.
-In addition to NEC's number one position in the Multiple Biometric Grand Challenge's (MBGC) "Still-Face" Challenge Problem in December, 2009, NEC, again, achieved the highest score in the new benchmark test MBE 2010.
-This provides another demonstration of NEC's prominence in the world of face recognition.
+NEC's Face Recognition technology achieved the highest performance evaluation in the Face Recognition Vendor Test (FRVT) 2013 performed by the U.S. National Institute of Standards and Technology (NIST).
+Moreover, NEC's technology took first place for the third consecutive time following the 2009 Multiple Biometric Grand Challenge (MBGC 2009) and 2010-2011 Multiple Biometrics Evaluation (MBE 2010-2011).

 NEC’s face recognition technology can be implemented as a functionally independent application, or seamlessly integrated into new or existing biometric security solutions by system integrators and solution providers.